Allan Martinson: Biography

 MicroLink was also the parent of SAF Tehnika – the fastest-growing developer of microwave radio links for the global mobile telecom sector.
 SAF Tehnika carried out a successful IPO in May 2004, became the only listed Baltic technology stock and reached a valuation of 70 m EUR.

 In 2004, Martinson teamed up with the leading Baltic investment bank Trigon Capital and launched a technology investment company "Martinson Trigon Venture Partners" (MTVP).
 He bought out Trigon and became the sole owner of MTVP in 2008.
 The company invested 20 m USD into nine companies: Russian software engineering company Reksoft, Russian computer games publisher "Novyi Disk", cloud-to-desktop technology company "InvisibleCRM", Finnish casual games company Playforia, next-generation online dating company "Flirtic", Lithuanian data center operator "Hostex", data communications operator MicroLink Lithuania, MTV franchise MTV Baltics.

 Martinson was one of the investors in Cherry Media, a Baltic daily deals industry leader.

-Martinson is a member of supervisory boards of location-based solutions provider company Regio (Reach-U).
-In the past, he has also served as a board member of Tallinn Stock Exchange (NASDAQ-OMX Tallinn), the largest Baltic cable operator Starman, pan-CEE online recruiter CV Keskus, PR agency Hill&Knowlton Baltics, ERP integrator Columbus IT Partner Estonia, Estonian ICT association ITL, Look@World Foundation and the Estonian Academy of Arts.
+Martinson is a member of the supervisory boards of location-based solutions provider company Regio (Reach-U).
+In the past, he has also served as a board member of Tallinn Stock Exchange (NASDAQ-OMX Tallinn), the largest Baltic cable operator Starman, pan-CEE online recruiter CV Keskus, PR agency Hill&Knowlton Baltics, ERP integrator Columbus IT Partner Estonia, Estonian ICT association ITL, Look@World Foundation, and the Estonian Academy of Arts.

 Martinson was nominated for Estonia's Businessman of the Year in 2000.

-Martinson is the member of Rotary International (Tallinn Old Town Rotary Club).
-He has is Chevalier of French Order of Honour and has been decorated by Estonia's White Star Order.
+Martinson is a member of Rotary International (Tallinn Old Town Rotary Club).
+He is a Chevalier of the French Order of Honour and has been decorated by Estonia's White Star Order.